appirio-tech/thurgood/readme.md

 * Jenkins pulls code, run Checkmarx scan and deploys to Salesforce if necessary.
 * During the Jenkins process, it send status updates back to the API and writes to the job's log file.

+## To Do

+* The Jenkins account below is currently using the cxcloud.com server for scanning code.
+Once the Appirio Checkmarx server is running on AWS, the Checkmarx plugin in Jenkins needs to be updated with this URL.
+* Change the password for https://cxcloudscan.com/cxwebclient (jeff@appirio.com).

 ## Jenkins & Checkmark

 You can log into the Jenkins server at: [http://ec2-54-158-149-254.compute-1.amazonaws.com/jenkins/login](http://ec2-54-158-149-254.compute-1.amazonaws.com/jenkins/login).